 Want to jazz up this roasted beets recipe?
 Here are a few ideas:

-- Top it with crushed, toasted pistachios or walnuts for a little crunch.
+- Top it with crushed, toasted pistachios or walnuts for crunch.

 - Sprinkle it with tangy feta or goat cheese.

-- Add roasted chickpeas or quinoa to make it heartier.
+- Add roasted chickpeas, quinoa, farro, or wheat berries to make it heartier.

 - Garnish the final dish with thyme leaves or chopped parsley.

-- Skip the watercress and make this a salad!
+- Skip the watercress, and make a salad!
 Chop the beets and serve them on a bed of spinach.

 Let me know what variations you try!